CodiTramuntana/decidim-i2cat-app/README.md

 There are some overrides that must be checked on every upgrade:

 - app/views/decidim/proposals/proposals/\_filters.html.erb hides some filters
+- app/views/decidim/proposals/proposals/show.html.erb:73
-- app/views/decidim/proposals/proposals/show.html.erb:73 simply hides the follow button
+  - hides the follow button
+  - hides the versioning of the proposal